 Frequency and Intensity

-Moderate intensity aerobic exercise done at least 5 days per week or vigorous intensity exercise done 3 days per week or a weekly combination of 3-5 days a week of moderate and vigorous intensity exercise is recommended for all healthy adults.
-Light to moderate aerobic exercise is recommended 5 days a week for completely deconditioned adults.
+"Moderate intensity aerobic exercise done at least 5 days per week or vigorous intensity exercise done 3 days per week or a weekly combination of 3-5 days a week of moderate and vigorous intensity exercise is recommended for all healthy adults.
+Light to moderate aerobic exercise is recommended 5 days a week for completely deconditioned adults."

 Here is an example.

-Scenario: 50 year old deconditioned female
+Scenario: 50 year old deconditioned female.

+An estimate of this woman's max heart rate is 220-age (you can estimate yours by taking 220-your age) so in this case her max heart rate is 170.
 Your maximum heart rate is the upper limit of what your heart and blood vessels (your cardiovascular system), can handle during physical activity.
 Maximum heart rate varies with many factors; age, gender, current fitness level, medications, medical conditions, and others.

-use the talk test - it is a subjective measure of your ability to have a consersation while exercising or to measure how hard you are breathing.
+The easiest way to measure this is by using a fitness tracker (could be an Apple or Google watch, a fitbit or other devices.)
+If you do not have one and cannot access one you can use Rate of Perceived Exertion or RPE (2).
+Rate of perceived exertion (RPE) refers to how hard you think you’re pushing yourself during exercise.
+It’s subjective, which means that you decide how hard you feel you’re working during physical activity.This is an arbitrarily assigned scale, for example from 6-20 (20 being the hardest).
+Our test woman should work at a level between 9-11.
+You can also use the talk test - it is a subjective measure of your ability to have a conversation while exercising or to measure how hard you are breathing.
 The harder it is to have a conversation the harder you are working.
-To be in a continuous aerobic exercise cycle, you should be able to carry on a conversation.
+To be in a continuous aerobic exercise cycle, you should be able to carry on a conversation with some difficulty.
 You will be winded but not to the extent that talking is impossible.

 REMINDER: